JorjaFox/website/content/_posts-old-blog/2009-03-11-petersen-sara-is-the-heart-of-grissom.md

 Grissom's last episodes are airing in the UK now, and <a href="http://whatsontv.co.uk/blogs/tvspy/various/in-the-latest-issue-of-tv-satellite-week-35/">TV & Satellite Week</a> snagged an interview with William Petersen.
 Not much is different than the other articles we've read, but perhaps this will help lay to rest the whole Grissom/Sara/Heather triangle.

-<blockquote><strong>Why has Sara been so important to him?</strong> She is the heart of Grissom.
-Jorja Fox and I have been slowly playing with the chemistry between them for years.<br /><br /><strong>He's also had a real fascination with Lady Heather, hasn't he?</strong> They have a very intricate relationship that comes with a great deal of respect.
+<blockquote>**Why has Sara been so important to him?** She is the heart of Grissom.
+Jorja Fox and I have been slowly playing with the chemistry between them for years.<br /><br />**He's also had a real fascination with Lady Heather, hasn't he?** They have a very intricate relationship that comes with a great deal of respect.
 But she has a lot of trouble, a lot of problems, and ultimately Grissom likes to stay away from problems.</blockquote>

 You can see scans of the whole article at <a href="http://billypetersen.com/TheGallery/displayimage.php?album=714&pos=3">BillyPetersen.com</a>